PandasThumb/pandasthumb.github.io/_posts/2019/2019-01-17-ken-ham-has-his-eye.md

 </figcaption>
 </figure>

-According to a recent <a href="https://www.patheos.com/blogs/secularspectrum/2019/01/kentucky-college-visits-ark-encounter-using-scholarship-funds-ken-ham-hopes-to-provoke-supreme-court-battle/">article</a> in The Secular Spectrum, Ken Ham has his eye on the Supreme Court, and well he might considering that the Court now includes at least three extremely reactionary Justices.
-The story begins, more or less, when, as Dan Phelps <a href="https://www.kentucky.com/opinion/op-ed/article219526300.html">reported</a> in the Lexington Herald-Leader in October, a Kentucky community college took a number of middle- and high-school students on a field trip to Mr. Ham’s Creation "Museum."
-As Mark Alsip details in The Secular Spectrum, the Freedom from Religion Foundation responded by sending a memo to school districts in several states, warning that such field trips may be unconstitutional.
+According to a recent <a href="https://www.patheos.com/blogs/secularspectrum/2019/01/kentucky-college-visits-ark-encounter-using-scholarship-funds-ken-ham-hopes-to-provoke-supreme-court-battle/">article</a> in The Secular Spectrum, Ken Ham has his eye on the Supreme Court, and well he might, considering that the Court now includes at least three extremely reactionary Justices.
+As Dan Phelps <a href="https://www.kentucky.com/opinion/op-ed/article219526300.html">reported</a> in the Lexington Herald-Leader in October, the story begins, more or less, when a Kentucky community college took a number of middle- and high-school students on a field trip to Mr. Ham’s Creation "Museum."
+Mark Alsip outlines the story well in The Secular Spectrum and notes that the Freedom from Religion Foundation responded by sending a memo to school districts in several states, warning that such field trips may be unconstitutional.
 Mr. Ham in return offered free admission to any school group that organized a visit to the "Museum" and <a href="https://answersingenesis.org/religious-freedom/ffrf-threatens-public-schools-over-visits-to-ark-and-museum/">essentially promised</a>

 <blockquote>... access to expert constitutional law attorneys who will provide their services to the school, pro bono, even if that means going all the way to the US Supreme Court.</blockquote>